 Access to the TSFF is reserved for Traditional Inhabitants (the TIB sector) and fishers that lease sunset licences (the sunset sector) from the Torres Strait Regional Authority (TSRA).
 Sunset licences may be held by non-traditional inhabitants and allow for a certain amount of catch to be taken.
-Each year since 2008-09 the TSRA, on behalf of traditional inhabitants, has leased (temporary transfers) these sunset licences, with specified Spanish mackerel and coral trout catch amounts.
-Since 2017/18 TSRA have also lease catch allowances for other-reef-line species.
+Each year since 2008-09 the TSRA, on behalf of traditional inhabitants, has leased these sunset licences (temporary transfers), with specified Spanish mackerel and coral trout catch amounts.
+Since 2017-18 TSRA have also leased catch allowances for other reef-line finfish species.
 Sunset licences are granted and varied by AFMA, as the PZJA licensing delegate.